jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 jank's native interop support can be further improved by declaratively noting include paths, implicit includes, link paths, and linked libraries as part of the project.
-This will likely end up necessary for the nREPL server as well.
+This will likely end up necessary for the nREPL server.

 #### AOT compilation
 Also required for the nREPL server, I'll need to design and implement jank's AOT